craigbarnes/lua-gumbo/README.md

     [sudo] make install LUA_PC=luajit

 If your Lua installation doesn't include a pkg-config file, running `make` will simply complain and exit.
-In this case, the 3 relevant variables will have to be specified manually, for example:
+In this case, the relevant variables will have to be specified manually, for example:

     make LUA_CFLAGS=-I/usr/include/lua5.2
-    make check
+    make check LUA=/usr/bin/lua5.2
     make install LUA_LMOD_DIR=/usr/share/lua/5.2 LUA_CMOD_DIR=/usr/lib/lua/5.2

 ### Persistent Build Configuration

 For convenience, variable overrides can be stored persistently in a file named `local.mk`.
-This may be useful when building and testing against the same configuration multiple times or when you prefer not to install libgumbo globally, for example:
+This may be useful when building and testing against the same configuration multiple times, for example:

 ```bash
 # Compile against a local build of libgumbo